After-Death Admin

 The Legal Meaning of an Executor

-At its core, the executor meaning refers to the person or institution designated in a valid will to carry out the deceased’s final wishes.
+In short, the executor meaning refers to the person or institution designated in a valid will to carry out the deceased’s final wishes.
 They act as the legal bridge between the deceased person (the testator) and the beneficiaries who are set to inherit.

 The executor is a fiduciary, meaning they are legally obligated to act in the best interests of the estate.
 This isn't just a title of honor; it is a job that involves heavy administrative work, from filing tax returns to inventorying physical property.